TusharAMD/Runn/games/Turtle Game/README.md

 </div>

 ## ⚡️  Introduction
+Turtle Game is made using python after running the file you have to guess which turtle gonna win every time you run the file a random turtle gonna win the match

 # ✅ Install Dependecies:
   - You must have Python 3.8.3 or above.
 I expect everyone will have it.
 If not then update it now what are you waiting for.